SavannahMilburnUGA/Mini-Project-2/README.md

 ## Description

-Right now, just outputs a single random undirected graph using NetworkX at 4 different time w/ proportions of believers, non-believers, and neutrals displayed over time.
+Right now, outputs a single random undirected graph using NetworkX at 4 different time w/ proportions of believers, non-believers, and neutrals displayed over time based on user inputted # of nodes. <br>
-Next steps:
+Next steps?? <br>
 - implementing random walker time
 - dropdowns for changing seed which essentially changes network topology - seed is for reproducibility of random experiments
 - changing initial proportion values